How much does a call to Pakistan from Australia cost?

 Make cheap International calls to Pakistan from 12.5 cents per minute with no connection fee, no hidden cost and no contract.

-You simply dial from your sip phone to call your friends or family members in Pakistan.
+You simply dial from your sip/VoIP phone to call your friends and family members in Pakistan.

 Making cheap calls to Pakistan has never been easier!
 Call another country: